 FAME – Fatty Acid Methyl Ester analysis

-Gas chromatography (GC) is frequently employed for FAME analysis because of its high resolution, sensitivity, and capability to separate and identify individual fatty acids in a mixture.
-The process starts with extracting fatty acids from a sample and converting them into their methyl ester derivatives via esterification.
-These derivatives are then injected into the GC, which separates the individual FAME compounds based on their chemical properties.
-This results in a detailed profile of the sample’s fatty acid composition.
+Gas chromatography (GC) is the preferred technique for FAME analysis due to its high resolution, sensitivity, and ability to separate individual fatty acids.
+The process begins with fatty acid extraction, followed by esterification to form methyl esters.
+These derivatives are then injected into the GC, where they are separated based on their chemical properties.
+This results in a detailed fatty acid profile, providing valuable insights into the composition of the sample.

 GOED Recommended FAME Analysis Equipment